x3z3/image-txt/README.md

 # image-txt
 Encoder and Decoder to convert an image into text.

-## Working
+## Working of System

-### Encoder
+### 1. Encoder

-Name the image that you want to encode as sample_encoded.jpg (or alternatively, rename the original file in encoder.py).
+Name the image that you want to encode as sample.jpg (or rename the original file in encoder.py).
 Run the program, and wait for it to produce the encoded.txt file.

-### Decoder

-Make sure you have the encoded.txt file in same directory as decoder.py.
-Run the program, and wait for the sample_decoded.jpg to be produced.
+The program also produces a sample_encoded.jpg file which is a downscaled version of the original image.

-### Fragmenter
+### 2. Fragmenter

 Breaks the encoded.txt file into fragments of max size.
 Edit the max char length in the fragmenter.py file.
-Add a buffer to potential add some headerfile information.
+Add a buffer to potentially add some headerfile information (Next TODO).

+### 3. Networking

+Send the fragments across the network of your preferred choice.

+### 4. Aggregator

+Joins the fragmented files in serial order from the fragments folder into a single file to be able to be decoded.
+Produces a file called aggregated.txt.

+### 5. Decoder

+Make sure you have the aggregated.txt file in same directory as decoder.py.
+Run the program, and wait for the sample_decoded.jpg to be produced.
+(Alternatively, the file can be renamed to have any encoded file)

 ## Motivation